Universal computational super-resolution framework for imaging of quantum dots: Results

 \section{Results}

 We evaluated the performance of our deep-learning model using experimentally acquired images.
 To demonstrate the universality of the model, we analyzed results obtained under three distinct imaging conditions.
-Using the camera-captured intensity frames, the model produces high-resolution reconstructions without requiring prior information on optical parameters or specialized training tied to an individual imaging system.
+Using a single low-resolution camera-captured intensity frame per sample, the model produces high-resolution reconstructions without requiring prior information on optical parameters or specialized training tied to an individual imaging system.
 All provided scale bars and absolute distances were obtained by comparing analytical calculations with numerical estimates of the Rayleigh resolution limit.

 First, we characterized the performance using a sparse sample containing four isolated quantum dots, as shown in Fig.~\ref{fig:5_1}.
 Panel \textbf{a} presents the low-resolution camera image acquired under low signal-to-noise ratio conditions.
 Despite visible astigmatism in the field of view, the model successfully reconstructed a highly accurate super-resolved image, see panel \textbf{b}.
 To better illustrate the improvement, panel \textbf{c} provides zoomed-in views of selected regions of interest.
 Because the quantum dots are clearly separable in the low-resolution image, we also applied a localization technique by fitting a 2D asymmetric Gaussian function to each emitter.
 Their estimated positions and associated uncertainties are marked as red circles in panel \textbf{c}.
-On average, the distance between the localization positions and the reconstruction centers of emitters obtained by the deep-learning model is approximately 11~nm, which is about 72 times below the 0.79~$\mu$m Rayleigh resolution limit of the imaging setup.
+On average, the distance between the localization positions and the reconstruction centers of emitters obtained by the deep-learning model is approximately 11~nm, which is about 72~times below the 0.79~$\mu$m Rayleigh resolution limit of the imaging setup.
 These results highlight not only the ability of the universal model to significantly improve image resolution but also its high precision regarding the positions of the quantum dots.